-The furnace should be operated with all panels in place.
+The furnace gas train is designed to operate as a sealed unit.
 Be sure that the burner compartment access door is properly in place before attempting to restart the furnace.

-The furnace achieves its mid-efficiency in two general areas.
+The furnace achieves its high efficiency in three general areas.
 First, there is no wasteful standing pilot.
 The furnace consumes no gas in between cycles.
 Secondly, the furnace is designed to allow very small amounts of excess air in the combustion process.
 Older furnaces had heat exchangers which were commonly 40% larger than necessary for complete combustion.
 While this prevented the creation of carbon monoxide, the heated excess air was expelled up the chimney where it could not benefit the interior of the home.
 Special safety controls now prevent the formation of carbon monoxide.